Ghost in the Shell: Stand Alone Complex (2004 video game): Plot

 The games take place in the year 2030, between the stories told in Ghost in the Shell: Stand Alone Complex and Ghost in the Shell: S.A.C.
 2nd GIG.
 In the year 2030, cybercrime, espionage and terrorism plague a society lost between humanity and technology.
 As one of the trusted members of the government organization known as Section 9, Major Motoko Kusanagi must uncover the truth behind a mysterious case known only as T.A.R.

 After Section 9 seized the black market of surplus weaponry of the Japan Self-Defense Force in Nihama Port, the suspect died from an unknown reason.
 During Batou's investigation, he found out the suspect was doing a transport work of a batch of micromachine rice.
 And then Section 9 traced the track to the old military research complex called "Tohoku Autonomous Region".
 Therefore, Batou and Motoko infiltrate the facility to reveal the conspiracy behind those rice.

 Development and release

 The game was developed by Cavia.
 A total of 50 developers worked on the game.
 The game's story was written in 6 months and took 15 months to develop.
 Masamune Shirow assisted in the conceptual stages of the game.
 Cavia wanted the game to be faithful to the original TV series, but also chose a design that allowed them to enhance the personalities of Motoko Kusanagi and Batou.
-Music was produced by Cavia with sound effects being in collaboration with Production I.G.
+Music was produced by Cavia with sound effects from the Stand Alone Complex anime having been used in collaboration with Production I.G.

+In November 2004, Bandai and Atari Europe announced that they would respectively publish and distribute a localized version of the game in Europe.